Duduosun/spring_frame_bean_trial/README.md

 with the below conventions which will be passed on as an argument to the above maven command

 Key: cucumber.options Default Value: --tags @gui, @api
-Key: driverhost  Default Value: 192.168.216.76
+Key: driverhost  Default Value: 0000.000.000.00 (RAS server with selenium server configured for the project)
 Key: driverport  Default Value: 4444

 Report
 ======

-Local report
+Local reports
 -------------
+Standard HTML Report
 A report will be generated at /target/cucumber-report/index.html

+Preety Cucumber-Html Report
+A report will be generated at /target/cucumber-report/cucumber-html-reports/feature-overview.html

 Jenkins report
 --------------